danieleades/event-sourcing/README.md

 - **Events stay as first-class structs.** Instead of immediately wrapping events in aggregate-specific enums, each `DomainEvent` stands on its own.
 Multiple aggregates (or even completely unrelated subsystems) can reuse the same event type.
-Projections receive `EventEnvelope`s that carry aggregate identifiers and metadata rather than relying on the payload to embed IDs.
+Projections receive aggregate identifiers and metadata alongside events rather than relying on the payload to embed IDs.

 - **Projections are fully decoupled.** Read models don’t have to depend on a particular aggregate enum or repository type.
 You declare the events you care about—potentially